LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 13)

+- need to make fold_constants optional if it's going to be using the module binary format, cause otherwise there's some parts i can never change since the source needs to match the old compiler.
+  - it's awkward because of amd64/isel trying to pull constant arguments into the instruction, so for unary things like extub, i don't want to bother encoding them for a const arg because that's stupid, it would just be folded. so if i want to allow disabling folding, i would need to add something that doesn't allow const arg for unary, and then maybe you only turn that on when folding is disabled but that produces a codepath that's only tested when you rebuild the compiler after changing module api which is not great.
+  - before even getting that far, can't forget to mark_referenced which now happens at the end of folding.
+  - selsel_amd64, seljmp, fixargs: insert a copy when everything's constant, makes all .ssa tests pass.
+  - tests/macros.fr/if_chains() fails amd: just messed up b.jmp.arg being mutated
+  - test/return_small_pair_const arm: `panic! failed encode cmp Expected (0 == 8589934593)`,
+    problem is 0x200000001, which when sign_extend_low32() is 1, but imm() doesn't save that change. happens because a store of `(1, 2)` gets promoted to copying as one constant and shifting it around. that's a real bug tho, would happen if you compared a tmp to that constant too. so suddenly this whole operation isn't a waste of time if it uncovers actual problems.
+  - test/intrins arm: ctz needs to insert an extra instruction and was relying on there being no fixarg for ordering. actually i think that was a real bug you could hit with constant folding: if you try to ctz of a stack slot pointer. which is probably not something you'd ever do? oh! unless you wanted to check alignment. should really have a debug check for regalloc use-before-def
+  - isel5.ssa -cc arm: loadaddr_bits can't do a negative offset from a symbol.
+    - which generally is fair cause it's considered disrespectful to go underflow your static allocation. but you could imagine someone exposing a symbol that points to an offset into a data structure. and anyway, you should be allowed to compute the invalid pointer, it's only a problem if you try to use it, like what happens in isel5.ssa, it knows the callee is going to offset it forwards before dereferencing it.
+    - i think that assertion is actually junk. like if it ends up being a local it's fine, i just shouldn't be storing `increment` as a u32. and then i have to deal with how to encode the macho relocation if it's an import or relocatable, but they're already a bit sketchy, my previous way can't do the u32 bits either.
+  - qbe_frontend.fr amd: TODO
+  - (mem3.ssa, isel5.ssa) -w: TODO
+  - 3 of those were real bugs that i hadn't found yet, that's pretty good.

 ## (Jun 12)

 probably a good idea to consistantly let you pass os specific flags if you want to do something non-portable,